inrock1/comments-spa/README.md

 Each comment submission is accompanied by a captcha confirmation to prevent automated submissions.
 The application also includes protection against XSS (Cross-Site Scripting) attacks to ensure security.

-The application is built using Django REST Framework and Vue.js.
+The application is built using Django REST Framework, Vue.js and PostgreSQL.

 ## Project setup
 Docker must be installed.